Interlake-Saints/the-late-and-great/_posts/2022-12-06-janelle-van-dyke.md

 Janelle struggled with lung cancer before passing away on June 24, 2022.

 "To you, ma.
-May your memory follow all those who you loved, and even more so those who got in the way!"
+May your memory follow all those who you loved, and even moreso those who got in the way!"